ebuchman/blog/content/posts/hourglass.md

 In the aftermath of the war, without a clearing union, European countries formed a "spaghetti bowl" of hundreds of bilateral credit agreements.
 The worst sort of Hourglass Market.
-In 1950 they cut through the whole thing in one swoop by setting up a clearing house, the European Payments Union, which solved the problem outright and catalyzed the post-war boom.[^end-of-finance] Apparently successful in its mission, in 1958 the EPU was tragically closed down.
+In 1950 they cut through the whole thing in one swoop by setting up a clearing house, the [European Payments Union] (EPU), which solved the problem outright and catalyzed the post-war boom.[^end-of-finance] Apparently successful in its mission, in 1958 the EPU was tragically closed down.
 What a tragic end to an incredible international clearing institution.
 1958 is also